Uncovering the Fractal Nature of Water Vapor Distribution above the Surface of the Earth: Vapor Percentile based Numerical Analysis

 We plot the number of clusters as a function of vapor percentile for each month for all 10 years, $2012-2021$ in the plots in Fig. \ref{8}.
-While the distributions of cluster sizes are narrow for each month for percentiles $V<30\%$, they form a broad distribution above this percentile.
-The phenomenon of percolation is once again observed here and we percolation the peroclation threshold percentile as $V_{thres}=30\%$.
+In this case, the data is not scaled, as it was in the previous section, because here we are dealing with the same resolution in every case.
+While the distributions of cluster numbers are narrow for each month for percentiles $V<30\%$, they form a broad distribution above this percentile.
+The phenomenon of percolation is once again observed here and we determine the peroclation threshold percentile as $V_{thres}=55\%$.
 Above the $30$th percentile, the number of clusters is approximately constant for each year, while below it the number of clusters falls in a linear manner to $1$ at $V=0\%$.
 Other features exist in the plots in Fig. \ref{8}, however, we can make no ubiquitous statements about these features and so we decide not to discuss them in any detail.

 In Fig. \ref{9}, we plot the same distributions as in Fig. \ref{8} averaged over years and months on the left and right plots, respectively.
 For the plot on the left, the cluster counts show a broad distribution at percentiles higher than $V = 50\%$.
 The general trend is for the number of clusters to increase with the increase in vapor percentile, with the highest value being held by April at the $100$th percentile.
 The plot on the right shows an overlap for the data at percentiles lower than $V = 30\%$.
 At percentiles higher than $V_{thres}$, the distribution assumes a broader character, with the highest cluster count being exhibited by 2015 at the $100$th percentile.